Tips for ensuring your event attendees’ safety and security

-Some standard emergency risks to consider are injury, fire, bomb threats and natural hazards, though there may be others due to the locality or type of event.
+Some standard emergency risks to consider are injury, fire, bomb threats, and natural hazards, though there may be others due to the locality or type of event.
 Some emergencies tend towards certain activities more than others, so you should consider your risks in light of your event and plan accordingly.
-Ensure you have considered all potential risks and create appropriate responses for each.
+Ensure you have considered all potential risks and created appropriate responses for each.

 Many festivals are now having to deal with new security threats in the form of cyber security.
 To ensure your event doesn’t fall victim to cyber security attacks, consider the following as part of your security plan.